-22) Collection and use of data
+22. Collection and use of data

-Used on all distribution and promotional media in connection with the relevant event, including over the internet.
+• used on all distribution and promotional media in connection with the relevant event including over the internet.

 Participants may exercise their right to access, correct and oppose the use of their personal data by writing to the following email address: firstname.lastname@example.org.

 INSURANCE AND LIABILITY

-Nevertheless, the Organiser has taken out, on behalf of the Exhibitors only, an insurance policy that covers, at no expense to them, the following risks only:
+The Organiser has taken out, on behalf of the Exhibitors only, an insurance policy that covers, at no expense to them, the following risks only:

 • Civil liability to third parties;

 • All other risks to property exhibited, including the fittings and decorations of the stand.